matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 Piwik provides [ecommerce analytics](https://piwik.org/docs/ecommerce-analytics/) that let you measure items added to carts, and learn detailed metrics about abandoned carts and purchased orders.

-*   `setEcommerceView( productSKU, productName, categoryName, price )` - Sets the current page view as a product or category page view.
+*   `setEcommerceView( productSKU, productName, categoryName, price )` - Set the current page view as a product or category page view.
 When you call `setEcommerceView` it must be followed by a call to `trackPageView` to record the product or category page view.
-*   `addEcommerceItem( productSKU, [productName], [productCategory], [price], [quantity] )` - Adds a product into the ecommerce order.
+*   `addEcommerceItem( productSKU, [productName], [productCategory], [price], [quantity] )` - Add a product into the ecommerce order.
 Must be called for each product in the order.
-*   `removeEcommerceItem( productSKU )` - Removes the specified product from the untracked ecommerce order.
+*   `removeEcommerceItem( productSKU )` - Remove the specified product from the untracked ecommerce order.
-*   `clearEcommerceCart()` - Removes all products in the untracked ecommerce order. _Note: this is done automatically after `trackEcommerceOrder()` is called.
+*   `clearEcommerceCart()` - Remove all products in the untracked ecommerce order. _Note: this is done automatically after `trackEcommerceOrder()` is called.
-*   `getEcommerceItems()` - Returns all ecommerce items currently in the untracked ecommerce order.
+*   `getEcommerceItems()` - Return all ecommerce items currently in the untracked ecommerce order.
 The returned array will be a copy, so changing it won't affect the ecommerce order.
 To affect what gets tracked, use the `addEcommerceItem()`/`removeEcommerceItem()`/`clearEcommerceCart()` methods.
 Use this method to see what will be tracked before you track an order or cart update.
-*   `trackEcommerceCartUpdate( grandTotal )` - Tracks a shopping cart.
+*   `trackEcommerceCartUpdate( grandTotal )` - Track a shopping cart.
 Call this javascript function every time a user is adding, updating or deleting a product from the cart.
-*   `trackEcommerceOrder( orderId, grandTotal, [subTotal], [tax], [shipping], [discount] )` - Tracks an Ecommerce order, including any ecommerce item previously added to the order. `orderId` and `grandTotal` (ie. revenue) are required parameters.
+*   `trackEcommerceOrder( orderId, grandTotal, [subTotal], [tax], [shipping], [discount] )` - Track an Ecommerce order, including any ecommerce item previously added to the order. `orderId` and `grandTotal` (ie. revenue) are required parameters.

 ### Managing Consent

 Matomo provides a mechanism to manage your user's consent.
 You can require that users consent before you track any of their actions, disable tracking for users that do not consent, and re-enable tracking for those that consent later.

 *   `requireConsent()` - By default the Matomo tracker assumes consent to tracking.
 To change this behavior so nothing is tracked until a user consents, you must call `requireConsent`.
-*   `setConsentGiven()` - Marks that the current user has consented.
+*   `setConsentGiven()` - Mark that the current user has consented.
 The consent is one-time only, so in a subsequent browser session, the user will have to consent again.
 To remember consent, see the method below: `rememberConsentGiven`.
-*   `rememberConsentGiven( hoursToExpire )` - Marks that the current user has consented, and remembers this consent through a browser cookie.
+*   `rememberConsentGiven( hoursToExpire )` - Mark that the current user has consented, and remembers this consent through a browser cookie.
 The next time the user visits the site, Matomo will remember that they consented, and track them.
 If you call this method, you do not need to call `setConsentGiven`.
-*   `forgetConsentGiven()` - Removes a user's consent, both if the consent was one-time only and if the consent was remembered.
+*   `forgetConsentGiven()` - Remove a user's consent, both if the consent was one-time only and if the consent was remembered.
 After calling this method, the user will have to consent again in order to be tracked.

 You can use these methods to build your own consent form/pages.
 [Learn more about asking for consent.](https://developer.matomo.org/guides/tracking-javascript-guide#asking-for-consent)